faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/holland_lied_about_romneys_temple_oaths.md

 * "...He had several potential reasons to want to obfuscate here..." [source](https://www.quora.com/Why-did-Jeffrey-R-Holland-lie-to-the-media-about-the-temple-oath-relating-to-slitting-our-throats/answer/Craig-Good?srid=uJIq)

-**‡** We can firmly conclude that Romney swore such an oath based on deductive logic: All individuals who received their LDS endowment [before 1990 swore such an oath as part of the temple ceremony](https://en.wikipedia.org/wiki/Penalty_(Mormonism)); [After at least the early 1900s] All individuals who are sealed in an LDS temple are first endowed; Romney was sealed in the LDS temple after 1900 and before 1990; ∴ Romney swore such an oath.
+[^romneysworeanoath]: We can firmly conclude that Romney swore such an oath based on deductive logic: All individuals who received their LDS endowment [before 1990 swore such an oath as part of the temple ceremony](https://en.wikipedia.org/wiki/Penalty_(Mormonism)); [After at least the early 1900s] All individuals who are sealed in an LDS temple are first endowed; Romney was sealed in the LDS temple after 1900 and before 1990; ∴ Romney swore such an oath.